kidscancode/godot_recipes/src/content/3D/spaceship.md

 To accomplish this, we'll use a {{< gd-icon KinematicBody3D >}} `KinematicBody` for the ship.
 The three axis inputs (*pitch*, *roll*, and *yaw*) will rotate the body's `basis` around the corresponding axis.
 The direction of motion will always point forward.

 {{% notice note %}}
 You can do this with {{< gd-icon RigidBody3D >}} `RigidBody` and get the same results.
-See the example project, which includes a rigid body version.
+See the example project linked below, which includes a rigid body version as well.
 {{% /notice %}}

 ### Assets